empa-scientific-it/how-to-git/tutorial.md

 ![Branch dropdown example](images/branch-dropdown.png)

-3. Select the branch you want to switch to (e.g., `feature-xyz`).
+3. Select the branch for your topic of interest you want to switch to (e.g., `feature-xyz`).

 Once you switch to a branch, the files in your repository will be updated to reflect the state of that branch.
+Meaning, it can be that it looks different from before, since you changed files for new features or bug fixes.
-You can now make changes to the files, commit them, and push them to the selected branch.
+You can now make changes to the files.
+Once you commit them, they will be pushed, as in saved, to that branch that you chose from the drop-down in the beginning.

 ### Develop in a branch